Deploying the Sample Applications¶

 Specify

-as the URL of Identity Server's Passive STS.
-The following is an example.<init-param> <param-name>idpUrl</param-name> <param-value>https://localhost:9443/passivests</param-value> </init-param>
+idpUrlas the URL of Identity Server's Passive STS.
+The following is an example.<init-param> <param-name>idpUrl</param-name> <param-value>https://localhost:9443/passivests</param-value> </init-param> -

 Specify the

-as the URL of the web app.
-The following specifiesPassiveSTSSampleApp
+replyURLas the URL of the web app.
+The following specifiesPassiveSTSSampleAppas the web app.<init-param> <param-name>replyUrl</param-name> <param-value>http://localhost:8080/PassiveSTSSampleApp/index.jsp</param-value> </init-param> -

 Specify the

-.
-This should be a unique identifier for the web app as seen in the example below.<init-param> <param-name>realm</param-name> <param-value>PassiveSTSSampleApp</param-value> </init-param>
+realm.
+This should be a unique identifier for the web app as seen in the example below.<init-param> <param-name>realm</param-name> <param-value>PassiveSTSSampleApp</param-value> </init-param> -

 For tenant user logins, specify the

-.<init-param> <param-name>requestParams</param-name> <param-value>tenantDomain=tenant4.com</param-value> </init-param>
+tenantDomain.<init-param> <param-name>requestParams</param-name> <param-value>tenantDomain=tenant4.com</param-value> </init-param> -

 Restart the tomcat server.

-To check the sample application, navigate to http://<TOMCAT_HOST>:<TOMCAT_PORT>/PassiveSTSSampleApp/home.jsp
+To check the sample application, navigate to http://<TOMCAT_HOST>:<TOMCAT_PORT>/PassiveSTSSampleApp/home.jsp on

 your browser.